SemionV/doryn/devlog.md

 # Development log

 Tasks:
-* Review and rework header includes(include only headers which are required be the source file), possibly use forward declaration
-* Install boost preliminary
 * CI/CD setup with GitLab
 * Dynamic module loading(plugin system)
   * Hot reload of plugins with file watchers